Frequently Asked Questions (FAQ)

 In Europe, “the European Commission is striving to make 5G a reality for all citizens and businesses in Member States by the end of this decade.
 To realize 5G application in EU states everywhere, the European Commission created a 5G for Europe Action Plan.
 The Action Plan is a roadmap for public and private investment on 5G infrastructure in the EU.
 The roadmap sets out several measures to guarantee a coordinated approach among all EU Member States to make 5G accessible to all by the end of 2020.”
 Learn more about the 5G for Europe Action Plan.

-What makes ENCQOR different than other 5G partnerships that are out there?
+What makes ENCQOR 5G different than other 5G partnerships that are out there?

 Who is co-ordinating ENCQOR and delivering the programs?

-ENCQOR is a five-year initiative and is made possible by private and public investments totaling $400 million.
+ENCQOR 5G was initially a five-year initiative and is made possible by private and public investments totaling $400 million.
 The financing plan foresees equal investments from the project’s private and public partners: $200 million from private partners, and a budget of $66.7 million each from the Canadian, Québec, and Ontario governments.